OvJafri/JAX-EP/README.md

 This 0D experiment therefore provides two complementary validations: **(i)** JAX-EP can differentiate through the cellular dynamics and recover parameters that strongly influence restitution behaviour, and **(ii)** matching APD restitution does not necessarily imply unique recovery of the underlying ionic parameters.
 This motivates the use of better EP observables, including EGM morphology and activation-related features, in the subsequent 3D LA patient specific parameter-learning framework.

-The 0D parameter-learning experiment can be reproduced using the corresponding script in the `parameter_learning/` directory.
+The 0D parameter-learning experiment can be reproduced using the corresponding script 'python run_1D_egm_parameter_recovery.py` in the parameter_learning/1D_fiber directory.
 The generated animation is saved as `0D_parameter_recovery.gif`.

 ### 1D Fiber Scale Parameter Learning